HusamL99/arabic-lesson-viewer/README.md

 # Premium Arabic Lesson Viewer

-A premium, client-side Arabic lesson builder and immersive lesson viewer for Jordanian Arabic learning.
+A premium, Arabic lesson builder and immersive lesson viewer for Jordanian Arabic learning.

-This project is designed for teachers and learners who need more than a simple markdown viewer.
+This project is designed for me as an Arabic tutor.
 It supports structured lesson authoring, image-backed vocabulary and reading items, translation reveal, focus mode, progress tracking, and standalone lesson export for reuse across students and lessons.

 ## Built With Codex